Catch up Funding

 The initiative involves secondary schools receiving an additional premium of £500 for each ‘catch up’ student.
 The funds will be used by schools to deliver intensive literacy and/or numeracy support with the aim of closing the gap between ‘catch up’ students and their peers and thus increasing their chances of succeeding at secondary school.
 The funding is not ring-fenced, allowing schools to use the premium to finance literacy and numeracy schemes which reflect the needs of their students.

 What is the Catch-up Premium?

-The Government has made a commitment to provide additional funding to schools for low attainers in year 7 based upon their Key Stage 2 national curriculum tests in reading and/or mathematics.
-The purpose of this funding is to enable schools to deliver additional support, such as individual tuition or intensive support in small groups, for those students that most need it.
+The Government has made a commitment to provide additional funding to schools for low attainers in Year 7 based upon their Key Stage 2 national curriculum tests in reading and/or mathematics.
+The purpose of this funding is to enable our school to deliver additional targeted support, such as individual tuition or intensive support in small groups, for those students that most need it.

 How we use the Catch-up Premium?

 This money is targeted specifically at intervention work outside the classroom setting.

 The school employed a qualified primary trained teacher to specifically to work in English delivering the Spellzone spelling intervention twice weekly for all those whose spelling standardised scores on entry to Year 7 were below 85. and Co-ordinating the Rapid Plus Reading intervention for all those whose reading standardised scores on entry to year 7 are below 85.

 In addition further assistance is provided through liaison with the Maths department to deliver small group intervention both in and out of the mainstream classroom.